 Deployment of the right in-store technologies to ensure customer expectations match employee skill-sets

-With 26 per cent of customers willing to abandon their purchase due to in-store waiting times, telco retailers have started to try and eradicate this problem through the use of virtual queue and appointment booking systems within their retail estates.
+With 26% of customers willing to abandon their purchase due to in-store waiting times, telco retailers have started to try and eradicate this problem through the use of virtual queue and appointment booking systems within their retail estates.

 How are staff able to manage the expectations of consumers who are looking for that sought-after attention from an advisor who has the skills, knowledge and expertise to be able to enhance and engage their experience with the brand?

-One of the ways Telcos have done this in recent times is through appointment booking.
+One of the ways telcos have done this in recent times is through appointment booking software.
 Telco retailers can now manage customers at the point of entry using the Qudini concierge and appointment booking service enabling them to provide accurate data on wait times to meet customer needs.
-Qudini helps providers to be able to manage customers as well as staff, and provide each customer with an accurate serve time calculation based on available resources.
+Qudini’s booking app helps providers to be able to manage customers as well as staff, and provide each customer with an accurate serve time calculation based on available resources.
 When the wait is long, customers can provide their mobile phone number and receive SMS updates about their turn.